Skip to main content

 tip

 orjson is fast and available on most platforms.
-It uses binary streams, not strings to load data natively.
+It uses binary streams, not strings, to load data natively.

-• open files as binary, not string to use load and dump
+• Open files as binary, not string, to use load and dump.

-• use loadb and dumpb methods to work with bytes without decoding strings
+• Use loadb and dumpb methods to work with bytes without decoding strings.

-You can switch to simplejson at any moment by (1) removing orjson dependency or (2) setting the following env variable:
+You can switch to simplejson at any moment by (1) removing the orjson dependency or (2) setting the following env variable:

 DLT_USE_JSON=simplejson